Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Simplfied Benzoic Acid Structure

 Although the benzene molecule is dangerous, slightly altered forms of the molecule form part of many larger and generally harmless molecules, including aspirin.
 Benzoic acid and the various types of benzoates contain the benzene ring but have different atoms attached to one place on the ring.
-The change in structure removes the toxicity of benzene.
+The change in structure often removes the toxicity of benzene.

-Most people don't need to worry about benzoic acid and benzoates in food, drinks and other sources, since the chemicals are usually present in small amounts.
+Most people don't need to worry about benzoic acid and benzoates in food, drinks, and other sources, since the chemicals are usually present in small amounts.
 In addition, most people aren't exposed to high levels of benzene.

 © 2012 Linda Crampton